Toyota Mobility Foundation Unveils Five Visions for the Future of Mobility at CES

 Article Rating:

-- Finalists include teams from United States, Japan, Italy and United Kingdom, with devices ranging from a hybrid exoskeleton on wheels to a powered wheelchair share scheme

-- Each finalist receives a $500,000 grant to develop their idea further and the final winner will be awarded $1 million in 2020 in Tokyo

-LAS VEGAS, NV, Jan 7, 2019 - (JCN Newswire) - The five finalists in the three-year Mobility Unlimited Challenge have been unveiled at CES in Las Vegas.
+LAS VEGAS, Jan.
+7, 2019 /PRNewswire/ -- The five finalists in the three-year Mobility Unlimited Challenge have been unveiled at CES in Las Vegas.
 The Toyota Mobility Foundation launched the $4 million global challenge in 2017 in partnership with Nesta's Challenge Prize Centre, with the aim of improving the lives of millions of people with lower-limb paralysis.

 The Challenge invited engineers, innovators, and designers from across the world to submit designs for game-changing technologies, incorporating intelligent systems, to improve the mobility and independence of people with lower-limb paralysis.
 Central to the Challenge is the importance of collaboration with end-users to develop devices which will integrate seamlessly into users' lives and environments, while being comfortable and easy to use, enabling greater independence and increased participation in daily life.